Skip to main content

 }

-The expired field indicates whether the payment link has passed its 15-minute expiration time, regardless of its status.
+The expired field indicates whether the payment link has passed its 48-hour expiration time, regardless of its status.

 Supported Mexican States